JeroenVanSteijn/Personal-Website/content/english.md

 ### About me

-My name is Luciano Nooijen, a web/mobile and DevOps consultant.
+My name is Jeroen van Steijn, a web/mobile and DevOps consultant.
 Currently, I work as technical lead at [Bytecode Digital Agency B.V.](https://bytecode.nl), an agency I co-founded.

 #### Career